A landlord must provide locks to secure all external doors and windows of the rented premises.

 If any locks are changed, a key to the new lock must be given to the other party - that is, the landlord or other tenants - as soon as possible.

-A tenant must get the landlord’s consent (which must not be unreasonably withheld) if they want to change a lock in a master key system.
-If the tenant believes the withholding of consent is unreasonable they may apply to the Victorian Civil and Administrative Tribunal to change the locks.
+A tenant must get the landlord’s consent (which cannot be unreasonably withheld) if they want to change a lock.
+If the tenant believes the landlord is unreasonably withholding consent, they can apply to the Victorian Civil and Administrative Tribunal (VCAT) for a ruling on the matter.

-Rooming house owners are required to take all reasonable steps to ensure security for a resident’s property in their room.
+Rooming house owners are required to take all reasonable steps to ensure a resident's room is secure.

 Family violence situations

 For information on changing the locks in a family violence situation, view our Family violence resources page.

 Where to next: